Grow Your Program

 - Grouping classes together in your course catalog

-- Emailing current students with a list of related classes based on their interests
+- Emailing current students a list of related classes based on their interests

 - Asking students in feedback surveys if they’d like information about related classes